 Fonts used in email

-While there are many fonts that marketers and designers use in emails, on the basis of how each letter is modeled, they can be segregated under four families:
+While there are many fonts that marketers and designers use in emails, on the basis of how each letter is modeled, they can be separated into four families:

 - Sans Serif